 In December 2011, the Financial Accounting Standards Board ("FASB") amended its guidance related to the disclosures about offsetting assets and liabilities.
 The standard requires the Company to disclose information about offsetting and related arrangements to enable users of its financial statements to understand the effect of those arrangements on its financial position.
 The guidance is effective for annual reporting periods beginning on or after January 1, 2013, and interim periods within those annual periods.
-The disclosures are to be applied retrospectively for all comparative periods presented.
+The disclosures are applied retrospectively for all comparative periods presented.
 The adoption of this guidance did not have a material impact on the Company's consolidated financial statements as it is disclosure-only in nature.

 In June 2011, the FASB amended its guidance related to the presentation of comprehensive income to increase comparability between U.S. GAAP and International Financial Reporting Standards ("IFRS").
 This amended guidance eliminates the current option to report other comprehensive income and its components in the statement of changes in equity and instead requires presenting in one continuous statement or two separate but consecutive statements.
 Additionally, the amendment requires entities to present reclassification adjustments to show the effect of reclassifications on both the components of other comprehensive income and the components of net income in interim and annual financial statements.
-The amendments are effective for fiscal years, and interim periods within those years, beginning after December 15, 2011 with early adoption permitted.
+The amendments are effective for fiscal years, and interim periods within those years, beginning after December 15, 2011, with early adoption permitted.
 The guidance is effective for the Company's fiscal year beginning January 1, 2012.
-In December 2011, the FASB issued an amendment to defer the presentation on the face of the financial statements the effects of reclassifications out of accumulated other comprehensive income on the components of net income and other comprehensive income for annual and interim financial statements.
-In February 2013, the FASB issued amendments to disclosure requirements for presentation of comprehensive income.
+In December 2011, the FASB issued an amendment to defer the presentation on the face of the financial statements the effects of reclassifications out of accumulated other comprehensive income on the components of net income and other comprehensive income.
 The standard requires presentation (either in a single note or parenthetically on the face of the financial statements) of the effect of significant amounts reclassified from each component of accumulated other comprehensive income based on its source and the income statement line items affected by the reclassification.
-If a component is not required to be reclassified to net income in its entirety, a cross reference to the related footnote for additional information will be required.
+If a component is not required to be reclassified to net income in its entirety, a cross reference to the related footnote for additional information is required.
 The amendments are effective prospectively for reporting periods beginning after December 15, 2012.
-The adoption of this guidance did not have a material impact on the Company's consolidated financial st
+The adoption of this guidance did not have a material impact on the Company's consolidated financial statements.